This post was most recently updated on September 30th, 2022.3 min read.

-This post describes a few different ways of fixing the error “The specified path, file name, or both are too long.
-The fully qualified file name must be less than 260 characters, and the directory name must be less than 248 characters.” one can get encounter this issue at least when trying to package/publish a SharePoint solution, web site or an Azure Webjob.
+This post describes a few different ways of fixing the “The specified path, file name, or both are too long.
+The fully qualified file name must be less than 260 characters, and the directory name must be less than 248 characters.” error.
+One can encounter this issue when trying to package/publish a SharePoint solution, web site, or an Azure Webjob.

 The specified path, file name, or both are too long.
 The fully qualified file name must be less than 260 characters, and the directory name must be less than 248 characters.